jpmml/jpmml-mlflow/README.md

 * Foundation:
   * `jpmml_mlflow.pmml`.
 Saves and loads PMML XML documents as UTF-8 byte arrays (blobs).
 * Conversion side:
+  * `jpmml_mlflow.lightgbm`.
+Extends `mlflow.lightgbm` with PMML save when logging or saving a LightGBM artifact.
   * `jpmml_mlflow.sklearn`.
 Extends `mlflow.sklearn` with PMML save when logging or saving a Scikit-Learn artifact.
   * `jpmml_mlflow.spark`.
 Extends `mlflow.spark` with PMML save when logging or saving a PySpark artifact.
+  * `jpmml_mlflow.xgboost`.
+Extends `mlflow.xgboost` with PMML save when logging or saving an XGBoost artifact.
 * Evaluation side:
   * `jpmml_mlflow.evaluator`.
 Loads PMML into a JPMML-Evaluator artifact.
   * `jpmml_mlflow.evaluator-spark`.
 Extends `jpmml_mlflow.evaluator` with PySpark transformer support when loading a JPMML-Evaluator artifact.